TOEFL 2026 Scoring: How to Get 25+ on Writing

 - ✓Build a Sentence is scored correct/incorrect; Email and Discussion use a 0-5 rubric

-- ✓Average TOEFL writing score is approximately 21 out of 30
+- ✓Average TOEFL writing score was approximately 21 out of 30 on the prior scale

 - ✓Scores are determined by both human raters and ETS's e-rater AI system